mataxelle/Blog_OPCR/README.md

 ## Install on local

-Clone the repo on your local webserver : [Repository](https://github.com/mataxelle/Blog_OPCR.git).
+1. Clone the repo on your local webserver : [Repository](https://github.com/mataxelle/Blog_OPCR.git).

-Make sure you have Php and composer on your computer.
+2. Make sure you have Php and composer on your computer.

+3. Create a database and import the blog.sql file.

 ## Install dependencies

+Run the following command to install the dependencies :

 *  `composer install`